OpenDataManchester/training-and-resources/Pick-N-Mix/QGIS/readme.md

 All slides and resources: https://github.com/langtonhugh/qgis_intro

 Trams data: https://github.com/langtonhugh/qgis_intro/blob/master/data/trams_geo.csv
 (To download tram data csv, click 'RAW'.
-This will show you a new page with teh raw data.
+This will show you a new page with the raw data.
 Then click 'File' -> Save Page As (or right-click -> Save Page As) to save the CSV to your computer)

 Sam Langton on Twitter: https://twitter.com/sh_langton